Ethnic killings in one Sudan city left up to 15,000 dead: UN report

 'SHOT TO THE HEAD'

 Reuters last year chronicled the ethnically targeted violence committed in West Darfur.
-In hundreds of interviews with Reuters, survivors described horrific scenes of bloodletting in El Geneina and on the 30-kilometre (18 mile) route from the city to the border with Chad as people fled.
+In hundreds of interviews with Reuters, survivors described horrific scenes of bloodletting in El Geneina and on the 30-km (18-mile) route from the city to the border with Chad as people fled.

 The monitors' report included similar accounts.
-They said that between 14-17 June, some 12,000 people fled El Geneina on foot for Adre in Chad.
+They said that between June 14 and 17, some 12,000 people fled El Geneina on foot for Adre in Chad.
 The Masalit were the majority in El Geneina until the attacks forced their mass exodus.

 "When reaching RSF checkpoints women and men were separated, harassed, searched, robbed, and physically assaulted.
 RSF and allied militias indiscriminately shot hundreds of people in the legs to prevent them from fleeing," the monitors said.